 - 1. The high current paths (GND, IN, and SW) should be placed very close to the device with short, direct and wide traces. - 2.
 Put the input capacitors as close to the IN and GND pins as possible. - Put the decoupling capacitor as close to the VCC and GND pins as possible.
 Place the Cap close to AGND if the distance is long.
 And place >3 Vias if via is required to reduce the leakage inductance. - 4.
-Keep the switching node SW short and away from the feedback network. - 5.
-The external feedback resistors should be placed next to the FB pin.
-Make sure that there is no via on the FB trace. - 6.
-Keep the BST voltage path (BST, C3, and SW) as short as possible. - Keep the IN and GND pads connected with large copper to achieve better thermal performance.
-Add several Vias with 10mil_drill/18mil_copper_width close to the IN and GND pads to help on thermal dissipation. - 8.
+Keep the switching node SW short and away from the feedback network. - The external feedback resistors should be placed next to the FB pin.
+Make sure that there is no via on the FB trace. - Keep the BST voltage path (BST, C3, and SW) as short as possible. - 7.
+Keep the IN and GND pads connected with large copper and use at least two layers for IN and GND trace to achieve better thermal performance.
+Also, add several Vias with 10mil_drill/18mil_copper_width close to the IN and GND pads to help on thermal dissipation. - 8.
 Four-layer layout is strongly recommended to achieve better thermal performance.